markdiener10/nef-go/README.md

 Nef.Stack() - return an array of NefStackFrame structures that allow for easy formatting of call stack information (Only returns the caller of nef.New() and upwards.

 Nef.Code() - package defined error code

-Nef.Note() - return DevNote with all parameters formatted Nef.Error() - return DevNote but also conform to system error interface
+Nef.Note() - return DevNote with all parameters formatted

+Nef.Error() - return DevNote but also conform to system error interface

+And a block of access functions

-Nef.PrevErr() - return any previous error value or nil if not passed as a parameter Nef.PrevErrs() - return any previous []error value or nil if not passed as a parameter Nef.PrevNef() - return any previous *Nef value or nil if not passed as a parameter
+Nef.IsPrev() - returns true if there was a previous error passed Nef.PrevErr() - return any previous error value or nil if not passed as a parameter Nef.PrevErrs() - return any previous []error value or nil if not passed as a parameter Nef.PrevNef() - return any previous *Nef value or nil if not passed as a parameter